damonitor/damo/USAGE.md

 Note: This is an experimental feature at the moment.
 Some changes could be made, or the support can be dropped in future.

-`damo record` command records memory usage information of the record target processes and the system together with the access pattern.
-Internally, it parses `/proc/meminfo` and `/proc/<pid>/statm` files for the monitoring target processes, and save the results as a json file of the name same to the access pattern record file (specified by `--out` option of `damo record`) except having `.mem_footprint` suffix.
+`damo record` command records memory footprint information of the record target processes and the system in addition to the DAMON outputs.
+Internally, it parses `/proc/meminfo` and `/proc/<pid>/statm` files (`<pid>` is that of the monitoring target process) and save the results as a json file of the name same to the access pattern record file (specified by `--out` option of `damo record`) except having `.mem_footprint` suffix.
 Hence, `damon.data.mem_footprint` is the default name of the profile information.

-Users could use the files for vaious purpose.
+Users could use the files for various purposes.
 For an example, users could find when how much memory is allocated by the process and really accessed, by comparing the recorded residential set size and DAMON-based working set size.
 [`damo report footprints`](#footprints) and [`damo report wss`](#wss) could be used for the purpose.